Labirintami/doc/docs/slider/api/slider_tick_config.md

 title: tick
 ---

-@short:
-sets the interval of steps for rendering the slider scale
+@short: sets the interval of steps for rendering the slider scale

-@type: number
+@signature: tick?: number;

 @example:
 var slider = new dhx.Slider("slider_container", {